Images Depict Mature Plants

 Sea Green Juniper One Ball Topiary Tree for Sale Online

-Sea Green Juniper One Ball Topiary (Juniperus chinensis 'Sea Green') is a very hardy, fast-growing juniper trained to grow upright and pre-trimmed in a tall one-ball topiary style.
-Prune yearly to maintain the desired shape and size; Junipers requires little to no maintenance once established.
-The Sea Green Junipers are prized in landscaping for their hardiness and for their brilliant bright green foliage.
-They keep their electric color year-round, suited for winter interest gardens as well as topiary gardens.
+Sea Green Juniper One Ball Topiary (Juniperus Chinensis 'Sea Green') is a very hardy, fast-growing juniper trained to grow upright and pre-trimmed in a tall one-ball topiary style.
+Prune yearly to maintain the desired shape and size; Junipers require little to no maintenance once established.
+The Sea Green Junipers are prized in landscaping for their hardiness and brilliant bright green foliage.
+They keep their electric color year-round, suited for winter interest and topiary gardens.
 These sea green juniper ball trees make wonderful outdoor topiary, perfect for framing an entryway.